OP-TED/eforms-notice-editor/README.md

 # eForms Notice Editor Demo

 This is a demo application which can create and edit notices (basic).
-For creation it reads eForms SDK notice type files (json).
+For creation of forms it reads eForms SDK notice type files (json files in `notice-types`).
 For edition it reads a notice file (xml) and the corresponding notice type file (json).

+## SDK version support

+In `application.yaml` see `eforms.sdk.versions`.
+Supported SDK versions are downloaded at start of the application.
+The editor demo code only supports one version of the SDK, it may or may not work with older versions.
+It usually lags behind the latest SDK version.
+For older versions you can go back in the git history.

 ## Building